fbaldux/Ising-Melting-dis/README.md

 - It optionally saves the eigenvectors, but it takes a HUGE amount of space.

+## spectrum\_p0.py

+The program diagonalizes the disordered, Young graph Hamiltonian.

+- It loads the non-zero entries of the adjacency matrix from the Hamiltonian/clean_N#.txt files.
+- It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
+- It builds the sparse Hamiltonian from the entries, and converts it to a full matrix.
+- It saves to Results/p0_{...} data regarding the eigenstate with the maximum overlap with the empty Young diagram.

 ## spectrum\_sparse.py

 The program diagonalizes the disordered, Young graph Hamiltonian.